gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 the best archer in Starboard Town, so that meant Marq as his spearman, and Armaend and Donaien made six.

 The next question was how to get to the *Presumption*.

-"You'll want me with you for that," Vurt said.
-"I left a few things on the stairs in case anyone came snooping."
+"I can hlep with that," Vurt said.
+"I left a few presents on the stairs in case anyone came snooping."

 Uyves nodded.
 "Laeuc and I will get Gaeston and Marq.
 Erileine, can you get up to Donaien and Armaend's without being caught?"
 Erileine